philipguin/JpdbGameDecks/contributing.md

             * If there are multiple CSVs, consider adding a `README.md` to help the user choose.
             * You can add any useful python scripts or resources for deck generation to an adjacent `src` folder in the game directory.
                 There are general purpose scripts under `scripts/` as well.
+            * You can preview any changes to `info.yaml` files by [setting up jekyll locally](https://jekyllrb.com/docs/installation/) then running:

+                ```bash
+                git add --all
+                pre-commit run gen-decks-status --verbose
+                jekyll serve
+                ```

+                Then open the link jekyll spits out.

         5. Commit your changes: